SovereignCloudStack/standards/Standards/scs-0004-v1-achieving-certification.md

    For public clouds, it is recommended to offer the SCS project access to the infrastructure so the test suite runs can be triggered continuously by the SCS team.

-   Alternatively, and for non-public clouds, the results (log files) MUST be submitted to SCS by a mechanism of SCS' choice and need to be reproduced again on request by SCS.
+   Alternatively, and for non-public clouds, the results (log files) MUST be submitted to SCS (by a mechanism of SCS' choice) at least weekly, and they need to be reproduced again on request by SCS.

    <!-- Initially this will probably be eMail -->